Apple–EU tax dispute: Apple's Irish structure

-In 2014, Apple's Irish structure consisted of two subsidiaries; Apple Operations Ireland ("AOI") an Irish-registered holding company which acts as an internal financing company.
+In 2014, Apple's Irish structure consisted of two subsidiaries: Apple Operations Ireland ("AOI") and Apple Sales International ("ASI").
+AOI is an Irish-registered holding company which acts as an internal financing company.
 AOI claimed tax residence in Bermuda and thus, is not an Irish tax resident (the use of such a company in corporate tax structuring is sometimes referred to as a "Bermuda Black Hole").
 The EU Commission State Aid recovery order does not pertain to AOI.

-Apple Sales International ("ASI"), on the other hand, is the focus of the EU Commission's recovery order(and was the focus of 2013 Senate Investigation).
+ASI, on the other hand, is the focus of the EU Commission's recovery order(and was the focus of 2013 Senate Investigation).
 ASI is an Irish-registered subsidiary of Apple Operations Europe ("AOE").
 Both AOE and ASI are parties to an Irish advanced pricing agreement which took place in 1991.
 This agreement was updated in 2007.
 ASI is the vehicle through which Apple routed €110.8 billion in non–US profits from 2004 to 2014, inclusive.